 Canada continues to rank 1st among the G7 countries for ease of paying taxes — it ranks 19th out of the 190 economies in the study.
 This year’s report shows that Canada remains an excellent place for small and medium-sized businesses (SMBs) to operate.
 Canada’s tax climate and incentives support entrepreneurial ventures to help them succeed — with small business tax rates declining federally and in several provincial jurisdictions, and all governments trying to reduce or eliminate “red tape” for SMBs.

 Despite Canada’s ranking, for Canada to remain competitive globally and continue to be an attractive place for large domestic and multinational firms to do business, the federal government will need to conduct a long overdue comprehensive review of Canada’s tax system.
 The review could look for ways to ensure the tax regime keeps Canada’s economy competitive while reducing complexity and remaining adaptable to changing economic pressures.
 US tax reform has raised questions on whether Canada can remain competitive, and the uncertainty of whether the United States-Mexico-Canada Agreement (USMCA) will be implemented creates unpredictability for Canadian organizations doing business south of the border.
 Although the Canadian government responded to US tax reform by allowing an immediate 100% tax depreciation of eligible manufacturing and processing equipment, and specified clean energy equipment, it remains to be seen if this is sufficient.

-North America has the lowest number of payments, as all three countries — Canada, Mexico and the United States —have online filing and payment systems for all taxes.
+In North America, the average number of payments, at 8.2, remains the lowest of any region, due to all three countries — Canada, Mexico and the United States — having online filing and payment systems.

-Explore current and historical tax data from all 14 years of the study to find the results for your economy.
+Explore current and historical tax data from all 15 years of the study to find the results for your economy.

 You can compare individual economies, geographic regions and economic regions for any year since 2004 and save your results.